 2. Should I format my SSD when installing Windows 10?

-Yes, formatting is advisable during Windows 10 installation.
-This prepares the SSD with the necessary file system (NFTS), ensures maximum performance and compatibility, and formats the drive, making Windows 10 installation easier.
+Formatting the SSD during Windows 10 installation is advisable as it prepares the drive with the necessary file system (NFTS), ensures maximum performance and compatibility, and formats the drive, making the installation process easier.

 3. How do I split SSD into two partitions?